-The NOAA CO-OPS tide gages (NOAA, 2020b) are located at the coastonshore.
+The NOAA CO-OPS tide gages (NOAA, 2020b) are located onshore.
 Five out of the six tide gages used in this study are located inside estuaries (except for Crescent City which is in a harbor).
 Figure 4 shows satellite images around each sensor.
 Data used in this study at these locations include water level, atmospheric pressure, and wind speed.
 Water level is measured either from acoustic ranging (at Westport, Garibaldi, South Beach, and Charleston) or microwave radar sensors (at La Push and Crescent City) (NOAA, 2020b).
-Data is sampled at 1 Hz and averaged over 1 minute to produce recorded at 1-minute time series intervals as 1-minute averages.
+Data is sampled at 1 Hz and recorded at 1-minute intervals as 1-minute averages.
 Frequency analysis on the water level time series are performed via Fast Fourier Transform with 18 degrees of freedom over record lengths between 708 and 715 samples.
 Atmospheric pressure is measured from pressure sensors mounted between 7.7 m to 11 m above mean sea level at the tide gage locations (NOAA, 2020b).
 21 six-second samples over 2 minutes are averaged and collected every 6 minutes.
 Wind speed is measured from anenometers mounted between 11 m and 30 m above sea level.
 2-minute average of 1-Hz samples are collected every 6 minutes.